45% of worldwide donors are enrolled in a monthly giving program.

 - Higher donor retention

 Let’s read more.

 Raise more funds

-Monthly giving helps you to raise more funds because it encourages people to donate more over a period of time as they donate 42% more than one time donors.
+Monthly giving helps you raise more funds because it encourages people to donate more over a period of time.
+Donors engaged in monthly giving donate 42% more than one time donors.

 For instance, you get $10 every month from your monthly giving program.
 Therefore you know by the year-end you will have $120.
 So, if you are planning for an event you can focus on making the event successful rather than worrying about the funds.